How to Allow MySQL Remote Connections

 Prerequisites

-Note: If you do not have direct access to your MySQL server, you need to establish a secure SSH connection.
+Note: If you do not have direct access to your MySQL server, you must establish a secure SSH connection.
 In case you need assistance, we have prepared a comprehensive tutorial on how to use SSH to connect to a remote server.
-This article a must-read for anyone new to the process.
+This article is a must-read for anyone new to the process.

 Step 1: Edit MySQL Config File

-Use your preferred text editor to open the mysqld.cnf file.
-This example uses the nano text editor in Ubuntu 18.04.
+Use your preferred text editor, such as nano, to open the MySQL config file, mysqld.cnf.
 Enter the following command in your command-line interface to access the MySQL server configuration file:

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

-The location of the file may vary based on the distribution and version in use.
-If the MySQL configuration file is not it its default location try using the Linux find command to detect it.
+If the MySQL configuration file is not in its default location, try using the Linux find command to detect it.

-Note: Remote access is additionally verified by using the correct credentials and user parameters you have defined for your MySQL users.
+Note: Remote access is additionally verified by using the correct credentials and user parameters defined for your MySQL users.

 sudo systemctl restart mysql

-Next, your current firewall settings need to be adjusted to allow traffic to the default MySQL port.
+Next, adjust the firewall settings to allow traffic to the default MySQL port.

-Step 2: Set up Firewall to Allow Remote MySQL Connection
+Step 2: Configure Firewall to Allow Remote MySQL Connection

-If you have already configured a firewall on your MySQL server, you need to open traffic for this specific port.
-Follow the instructions below that correspond to your firewall service in use.
+The default MySQL port number is 3306.
+If you have already configured a firewall on your MySQL server, open traffic for this specific port.
+Follow the instructions that correspond to the firewall service active on the server.

 UFW is the default firewall tool in Ubuntu.
 In a terminal window, type the following command to allow traffic and match the IP and port: